Abdullah-Mehdi/SentimentAnalysis/README.md

 # Preface

 Originally this was a task assigned to me for an employment opportunity.
-I've since decided to revamp this project into a more modern approach, and focused primarily on trying to explain what this is and how it works - serving as a more educational resource for anybody interested in such topics (note that I am a beginner myself).
+I've since decided to revamp this project into a modern approach, and focused primarily on trying to explain what this is and how it works - serving as a more educational resource for anybody interested in such topics (note that I am a beginner).

 # Hotel Review Sentiment Analysis